Project

 • Deployed models via Azure ML Studio with automated retraining (MAPE: 8.2%)

-• Built time-series analysis pipelines in Databricks (MAPE: 7.5%)
+• Built time-series analysis pipelines in Azure ML (MAPE: 7.5%)

 • Created Python scikit-learn baseline models for comparison (MAPE: 9.1%)